 Infestation is common among children from three to eleven years of age, with girls being infested more than twice as often as boys.
 Keeping long hair tied back will limit the amount of hair-to-hair contact, so reducing the likelihood of infestation.

 Head lice are unable to crawl, jump, fly or swim.
 They like to stay in their normal habitat, hair and scalp, and are are mainly acquired by direct head-to-head contact with an infested person’s hair, such as during play, study or sport.

-Occasionally lice can be transferred with shared combs, hats, hair grips etc, but they can live only for 1-2 days away from a human host.
-If you do find any on such items, they are probably already dead or dying.
+Occasionally lice can be transferred with shared combs, hats, hair grips etc. However, they can live only for 1-2 days away from a human host.
+Therefore, if you do find any on such items, they are probably already dead or dying.

 How do I detect them?

 The first signs are usually an unusual itching, or even a sensation of something moving in the hair.
 There may also be an itchy reaction to the bites of the scalp, which in turn in extreme cases can cause sores as a result of scratching, which can become infected.

 What are the head lice facts?

 Head lice is an infestation of head lice (“pediculus capitus”) that can occur on the hair, eyebrows and eyelashes.